-Reed & Barton Francis I Sterling Silver Centerpiece Bowl
+Reed & Barton Francis I Sterling Silver Centerpiece Bowl in Art Nouveau Style

 Reed & Barton was originally founded as Babbitt & Crossma in Taunton, Massachusetts in 1824.
 However, the company was slowly losing money, so the failing company was purchased by Henry G. Reed and business partner Charles E. Barton.
 In 1896, the company was awarded a Medal of Excellence at the Philadelphia Centennial Exhibition.